Last Updated: 14/03/2019

 good colour management practices?

-Are you confident that you're adopting good colour management practice, again, I help you with that.
+Are you confident that you have good colour management practices in place, if not I can help you with that.

-Unfortunately, it seems that many users who try to fix colour management and workflow themselves can end up in a mess, sometimes without knowing it.
+Unfortunately, it seems that many users who try to fix colour management and workflow themselves can end up in a mess, or even worse - sometimes without knowing it.

-I have come across those who consider it an admission of defeat to employ outside help - but they surely wouldn't hesitate with a lawyer, or even a plumber - and is the quality of ones images any less important when income depends on it?
+We have all come across those who consider it an admission of defeat to employ outside help - but most surely wouldn't hesitate with a lawyer, or even a heating engineer - and is the quality of images any less important when income depends on it?

 Unfortunately there's so much dross to sort through on the Internet, in forums etc. that getting to the good bits can feel like struggling through some very long grass.